2005 Svenska Cupen

-Svenska Cupen 2005 was the fiftieth season of the main Swedish football Cup.
-The competition started on 20 March 2005 and concluded on 29 November 2005 with the Final, held at Råsunda Stadium, Solna Municipality in Stockholms län.
+The 2005 Svenska Cupen was the 50th season of the main Swedish football Cup.
+The competition started on 20 March 2005 and concluded on 29 November 2005 with the final, held at Råsunda Stadium, Solna Municipality in Stockholm County.
 Djurgårdens IF won the final 2–0 against Åtvidabergs FF.

 First round

 The 32 matches were played between 20 March and 14 April 2005.
 There were 68 teams in the first round from Division 1, Division 2 and Division 3, but also including a few teams from Division 4 and Division 5.